 - Appear very early on a website (the second someone enters);

 - Appear often during a single visit or return;

 - Send users to the Facebook Messenger to then bombard them with messages;

 - Contains two buttons.
 Users who accept the offer receive a friendly message.
 Those who do not, an aggressive language or inducing shame;

 - Repeat an offer that was already created in website as banner promotional.

 9. Sites that take a long time to load

 Os sites mobile devices are difficult to optimize speed compared to their mobile counterparts. desktop.

 PWAs are a way to offer the mobile site a speed boost.
-Instead of a responsive mobile site, it may serve users with little or no connectivity. wifi - a thread that is often ignored in design da web.
+Instead of a responsive mobile site, it may serve users with little or no connectivity. wifi - a thread that is often ignored in design da world wide web.

 There are still sites that use Flash Player.
 True, this is still a problem in 2019.

-It's easy to get involved with what's the next big thing in web design - AR technology (augmented reality), trends typography, color gradients, etc. But what about all those trends and techniques that have become a habit over the years?
+It's easy to get involved with what's the next big thing in world wide web design - AR technology (augmented reality), trends typography, color gradients, etc. But what about all those trends and techniques that have become a habit over the years?